 It's well worth taking your time to enjoy the tranquil setting at Crossbasket.
 The grounds are full of beautiful woodland walks and waterfalls - surround yourself with nature and relax now that you've arrived in Scotland!

 Don't fancy driving on your first day?
-Not a problem - we can arrange a transfer to the castle from the airport for your overnight stop and deliver your car to you the next morning.
+Not a problem - we can arrange a transfer to the castle from the airport for your overnight stop and deliver your hire car to you the next morning.

 Day 2 - Glenapp Castle